utah-cs4470-sp23/class/spec.md

      | <expr> * <expr>
      | <expr> / <expr>
      | <expr> % <expr>
+     | - <expr>
 ```

-The multiplicative operators have higher precedence than the additive
-ones.
-Within a precedence class, evaluation is left to right.
-Integer
+Precedence is described below.
+Within a precedence class, evaluation
-overflows wrap around in two's complement fashion.
+is left to right.
+Integer overflows wrap around in two's complement
+fashion.
+There are not unsigned types or operators.

 Keep in mind that a number of interesting floating point values exist,
 such as -0, inf, and NaN.
 Operations on these values should follow